 Applying for a Grant

 TEA lists all active and recent educational grants on the TEA Grant Opportunities page.
-There, all grant-related documents and pertinent information, as described below, are listed on the individual page for each grant.
+There, all grant-related documents and pertinent information are listed on the individual Request for Application (RFA) page for each grant.

 Grants may be announced through email bulletins, Texas Register Notice, or through direct communication to eligible applicants, depending on the type of grant.
 Interested parties can subscribe for email bulletins by going to the Sign Up for Updates page on the TEA website and selecting Grants from the Finance and Grants category.